 My weight-loss journey was paused since I moved to Dubai, this March.
 But once I am settled here, I would return to my active lifestyle.

 Note: All the statements I’ve shared are based on my experiences.
-I am not saying that you have to do the same as these things vary from person to person.
+I am not saying that you have to do what I did because this journey varies from person to person.
 I am not a fitness expert nor a health and wellness expert.
 So, I’d say it’s still best to consult a professional about your diet and exercise.